No products in the cart.

 Then, revaccination for booster shots will be administered every year onwards.

 Based on lifestyle and medical history, some dogs need additional vaccines.
-We recommend you, consult a veterinarian for better understandings.
+We recommend you see a veterinarian or consult a veterinary doctor online for better understandings.

 Dog Vaccination Price

 Dog vaccination price in India varies from 150 to 400 INR for one vaccine depending upon the brand of vaccine, the dosage of vaccine, age of the dog, and breed of dog.
 It will roughly make the price of puppy or dog vaccination almost 1500 to 2500 INR for one-time administration.

-Rabies vaccination is also required by the law of various states.
+Rabies vaccination for dogs is essential and also mandatory by the law of the various countries.
 The first shot of rabies will be administered at the age of 3 months.
 A Booster shot will be administered at the age of 15 to 16 weeks.
 Onwards, a booster shot will be administered annually.

 Is it safe to vaccinate your dog?

-The benefits of vaccination are exceedingly greater than its harms.
-Its generally all safe to vaccinate your dog and it also provides prevention against deadly diseases.
+The benefits of vaccination are exceedingly greater than their harms.
+It’s generally all safe to vaccinate your dog and it also provides prevention against deadly diseases.
 Sometimes due to some factors like age, medical history, and breed of the dog, vaccines react adversely to cause potential health issues but, it’s rare.

 What are the Side effects of Dog Shots